-Santa Cruz County Amateur Radio Club
+Santa Cruz County Amateur Radio Club formed in 1916

-By Wayne Thalls, KB6KN
+Wayne Thalls, KB6KN SK

 In late 1990 I sought to confirm the founding date of the club.
 If the 1916 in our logo was correct, we were approaching the three-quarter century mark.
 After a few hours pouring over old Santa Cruz newspapers, on microfilm at the local library, I struck pay dirt.
 An article in the Santa Cruz Morning Sentinel for Friday February 4, 1916 told of the very first formal meeting of Santa Cruz County radio amateurs.